Dry Eye Management

 Operating mechanism of dry eye treatment with E-Eye

-All the studies conducted showed improvement in the quality of meibum but also on the compression of the meibomian glands.
+All the studies conducted showed improvement in the quality of meibum but also in the compression of the meibomian glands.
 This improvement will last: About a week after the initial treatment.
 Two to three weeks after the second.
 Between 6 months to 3 years after the third session.
-The effect is cumulative.

 Figure: Total symptom scores.

 Notes: The total score of the 10 single symptoms were defined as the total symptom scores.
 (Dryness, Foreign body sensation, Itching, Burning, Visual Fatigue, Blurred Vision, Sensitivity to light, Watering, Secretion disturbance, Pain).

 The stimulation leads to the Meibomian glands returning to their normal function in a very short time (a couple of hours) following the treatment.

 According to the Oxford scheme (0,I, II, III, IV), patients with lower grade (1 and 2) are “easy” candidates that go down from 1 to 2 grades after the first 3 sessions.

-Scientifically proven efficiency by 4 clinical studies
+Scientifically proven efficacy by 4 clinical studies

 1 – Clinical trial in France, 2012

 Dr Christian Malbrel, Ophthalmologist in Reims, France, undertook a clinical study in 2012 on 150 patients with MGD.

-Results:Results show 90% satisfaction rate after a serie of 3 treatments on day 1, 15 and 45.
+Results show 90% satisfaction rate after a serie of 3 treatments on day 1, 15 and 45.

 2 – Clinical trial in New Zealand, 2014

 Associate Professor Jennifer P. Craig from the Ocular Surface Laboratory within The University of Auckland’s Department of Ophthalmology, has published results of a prospective, double-masked clinical study using E-Eye technology for the treatment of MGD.
 This study has been published in the Association for Research and Vision in Ophthalmology’s (ARVO’s) journal of Investigative Ophthalmology & Visual Science.